 4) FINALS – 4 schools qualify to playoff at the Commonwealth Arena as part of a Glasgow Rocks home game event.

 5) PRESENTATIONS – Returning to the Final 4 schools with Glasgow Rock’s players and presenting them with posters in front of the whole school, family and friends.

 6) ROCKS CLUBS – If there is no basketball provision in the local community SSF will create a local community club which all participants can attend to continue their participation in basketball.

-The initial roadshow sees four Glasgow Rocks professionals visit a primary school and educate up to 100 pupils around the 4 roadshow topics; no smoking, alcohol awareness, healthy eating and health and fitness.
-Throughout these sessions the participants are provided with the information required to make positive lifestyle decisions.
+The initial roadshow sees four Rocks players visit a primary school and educate up to 100 pupils around the roadshow topics; alcohol awareness, anti-smoking, healthy eating, online safety including cyberbullying, ready2work, bouncing back and knife crime and fitness.
+Throughout these sessions, the participants are provided with the information required to make positive lifestyle decisions.

 As well as the pupils learning new basketball skills and drills in the coaching that follows the roadshow, these sessions also include input from St Andrew’s First Aid with the young people involved gaining an understanding of what to do if someone they know has a nose bleed, had sprained their ankle or was choking.

-For more information on the Jump2it programme please visit the SSF website or phone Lynsay Gray on 0141 218 4640.
+For more information on the Jump2it programme please visit the SSF website or phone Lynsay McArthur on 0141 218 4640.